commschamp/cc.mqtt5.libs/doc/custom_client_build.md

 This page describes and explains the meaning of these variables.

 ## Variables
-In general, the client library implements all the features specified in the MQTT5 specification.
+In general, the client library implements all the features specified in the MQTT v5 specification.
 Some of the variables below allow removing some specific features from the compilation reducing the total library size as well as improving performance.